-Two (2) IoT-NGIN consortium external evaluators with experience in IoT technologies, the relevant IoT-NGIN activities and business development will evaluate each proposal, scoring it based on the following evaluation criteria:
+Two (2) IoT-NGIN consortium external evaluators with experience in IoT technologies and business development will evaluate each proposal, scoring it based on the following evaluation criteria:

 Criteria Description Criterion 1: Concept and Innovation Innovation, novelty and feasibility of the proposed subsystem objectives.
 Design, reliability, feasibility, and quality of the proposed subsystem.
 Level of innovation and technological challenges addressed.
 Criterion 2: Technology Analysis of the technological and implementation capacity (existing and target TRL).
 Quality and feasibility of the workplan (including proposed milestones).
 Quality of the alignment with the IoT-NGIN project.
 Details on how the proposed components will be tested and validated at the IoT-NGIN pilot/living labs.
 Criterion 3: Impact Economic and societal impact of the proposed subsystem.
 Market potential and go to market strategy.
 European dimension, cross-sector/-border business scalability.
 Exploitation / business plan and commercialization milestones.
-Criterion 4: Applicant Entity/Team • Financial viability/stability and capacity.
+Criterion 4: Applicant Entity/Team Capacity to applicant entity/team to perform the task.
+Knowledge, technological and business expertise.
+Financial viability/stability and capacity.
+Commitment of the company and the team.
+Allocation and justification of requested resources.